 It's a shame that Halloween is such a short holiday compared to the others that we celebrate.
-There are so many great Halloween SVGs, and Fall Clipart files on Design Bundles that have inspired us so much our creative cauldron is practically overflowing with all of the ideas for Halloween-themed and fall crafts.
+Have you seen the Halloween and fall files in our Halloween Craft Bundle ?
+They've inspired us so much that our creative cauldron is practically overflowing with all of the ideas for Halloween-themed and fall crafts!

 Easy Halloween Craft Ideas You Can Make With a Cricut

 Today you'll discover 4 ghoulishly good Halloween crafts that you can make with the help of your Cricut, including a gothic mug, cute but spooky kids clothing, and a scary layered papercraft.
 But that's not all; there's a full step-by-step tutorial so you can create your own Halloween wall decoration.
 Let's dive right in!

 Custom Halloween Mug

 Sometimes you see an SVG file and think, 'this would be perfect for XYZ' Well, that's exactly how we felt when we saw these Gothic Halloween Ornate Frames.
 They just screamed (or maybe shrieked!) classy Halloween Mug.

 Creating custom mugs is a favorite quick DIY for many.
 They make great gifts or are perfect for adding a bit more seasonal fun to your daily tea/coffee/hot chocolate habit!
 To do this DIY, you will need a matte black mug, iridescent or glossy vinyl, and an SVG cut file (the design above is from the Halloween SVG Bundle | Gothic SVG bundle 16 designs).